Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

 |---|---|---|---|

-| Strangler Fig | Well-bounded features with low blast radius — a single API endpoint, a classification task, a document summarization step | Picking a feature that looks bounded but has hidden dependencies on legacy state — the AI output breaks downstream logic it was never tested against | Downstream error rate spike OR eval score for the strangled feature drops below threshold for 3 consecutive evaluation windows |
+| Strangler Fig | Bounded features with low blast radius — one API endpoint, a classification call, a summarization step | Picking a feature that looks bounded and is not.
+AI output passes its contract and breaks downstream logic that nobody documented. | Downstream error rate spike, OR eval score for the strangled feature drops below threshold for three consecutive evaluation windows |

-| Sidecar | High-risk workflows where you need to build trust before exposing AI output to users — fraud detection, medical triage, credit risk | Measuring the wrong things in shadow mode; building false confidence from metrics that don't reflect actual user impact | Divergence rate between AI and legacy output exceeds the pre-agreed tolerance (e.g., >5% mismatch on critical decision fields) |
+| Sidecar | High-stakes workflows where evidence has to precede exposure — fraud detection, medical triage, credit risk | Measuring agreement instead of impact.
+Confidence built on metrics that do not track what actually matters to the user. | Divergence rate between AI and legacy on critical decision fields exceeds the pre-agreed tolerance (e.g., >5% mismatch) |

-| Parallel Run | Any AI workflow where you cannot afford to be wrong about quality — start here by default | Running AI in shadow mode but not actually grading it; teams read Slack notifications for a week and then stop checking | AI fails to achieve the pre-defined graduation criterion within the agreed window — e.g., eval parity with legacy for 14 consecutive days |
+| Parallel Run | Any AI workflow you cannot afford to be wrong about.
+The default starting point. | Running shadow mode without grading it.
+Slack notifications fire for a week, then nobody opens them. | AI fails to hit the written graduation criterion inside the agreed window — e.g., eval parity with legacy for 14 consecutive days |

-| Dual-Write | Migrations where the data store itself is changing alongside the application logic — moving from SQL to a vector store, from an ERP table to an event stream | Writing to two systems but only reading from one, then discovering the unread system is months out of sync when you need it | Reconciliation job reports >0.1% divergence between stores on any critical entity type for two consecutive reconciliation runs |
+| Dual-Write | Migrations where the data store moves with the application — SQL to vector store, ERP table to event stream | Writing to both stores, reading from one, then discovering months of drift the moment you need the other. | Reconciliation job reports >0.1% divergence on any critical entity type for two consecutive runs |

-| Feature Flag with Eval-Based Rollback | Any user-facing AI feature that needs a canary before full rollout — the standard deployment unit for production AI | Treating the rollback criterion as a 500-error rate the way you would for a traditional service; missing silent quality degradation until user complaints arrive | Eval score drops ≥2 points vs. baseline, OR adherence metric falls below the agreed threshold for two consecutive evaluation windows[^6] |
+| Feature Flag with Eval-Based Rollback | Any user-facing AI feature that needs a canary.
+The standard deployment unit for production AI. | Treating the rollback criterion as a 500 rate.
+Silent quality decay rides in under the radar until users start complaining. | Eval score drops >=2 points vs. baseline, OR adherence metric falls below the agreed threshold for two consecutive eval windows[6] |

-Pattern 2: The Sidecar — Watch Without Touching
+Pattern 2: Sidecar — Watch Without Touching

 Pattern 3: Parallel Run — Both Run, Only One Ships

-AI output is logged but there is no score attached to the log
+Output is logged with no score attached

-The graduation criterion is 'when it feels ready' or 'when the PM asks'
+Graduation criterion is 'when it feels ready' or 'when the PM asks'

 Pattern 5: Feature Flag with Eval-Based Rollback

-Live routing rules that work
+Live routing rules that hold under load

 - ✓